BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Dhaka to avoid both the monsoons and extreme heat?
+When is the absolute best time to visit Dhaka to avoid the worst of the heat and monsoon, and truly enjoy exploring?

 Ready to Plan Your Trip?